CUBRID/cubrid-manual/en/admin/admin_utils.rst

 .. option::  -s, --substr=STRING

-    You can display statistics about items of which name include the specified string by using **-s** option.
+    You can display statistics about items, the names of which include the specified string by using **-s** option.

-    The following example shows how to display statistics about items of which name include "data".
+    The following example shows how to display statistics about items, the names of which include "data".

     ::